 I swear under my breath every time I type the word “Ténéré”.
 Só mány áccénts.
 But I have to get through this section because this is a great adventure thumper motorcycle!

 If you want a bit more street bias (but still a motorcycle with huge ground clearance and the ability to go almost anywhere), check out the XT660R.
-It’s the same motorcycle but with street tyres and less protection.
+It’s a similar motorcycle but with street tyres, less protection, and only one brake disc.
 The thing is, the XT660R is often significantly cheaper so you can get one for less and then build it up.

 What I really like about the Yamaha XT660Z: